-Seventeen years later, it was a different scene when on Easter Sunday in 1939, 75,000 people came to hear Marian Anderson sing.
-Howard University had invited Anderson to D.C. to perform, and, in seeking a venue large enough to accommodate the internationally renowned singer, requested that the Daughters of the American Revolution (DAR) lift its no-black performers policy at the 4,000-seat Constitution Hall for the event.
+Seventeen years later, it was a different scene when, on Easter Sunday in 1939, 75,000 people came to hear Marian Anderson sing.
+Howard University had invited Anderson to DC to perform, and, in seeking a venue large enough to accommodate the internationally renowned singer, requested that the Daughters of the American Revolution (DAR) lift its no-black-performers policy at the 4,000-seat Constitution Hall for the event.
 DAR refused the request.
 When the use of the 2,000-seat auditorium at Central High School was also denied, the newly formed Marian Anderson Citizens Committee, chaired by Charles Hamilton Houston, picketed the school board.
-NAACP’s Walter White then worked with First Lady Eleanor Roosevelt (who withdrew her membership form DAR in protest) and Interior Secretary Harold L. Ickes to arrange for an outdoor concert at the Lincoln Memorial.
+The NAACP’s Walter White then worked with First Lady Eleanor Roosevelt (who withdrew her membership from DAR in protest) and Interior Secretary Harold L. Ickes to arrange for an outdoor concert at the Lincoln Memorial.

 In 1957, civil rights leaders including A. Philip Randolph, Bayard Rustin, the Reverend Dr. Martin Luther King Jr., and Roy Wilkins organized a “Prayer Pilgrimage” here to bring attention, on the third anniversary of the U.S. Supreme Court’s Brown v.
 Board of Education decision, to the lack of progress in school desegregation.
 The mass demonstration, which drew more than 25,000 participants, also called for new civil rights laws.